All Episodes

 We'll play it in the next hour, and we'll play it with Geraldo.

-But they keep going out there screaming that this is discrimination.
+But they keep going out there screaming that this is discrimination, screaming that this is unfair, screaming this is cruel, cruel, cruel, cruel, cruel.

-President Obama who enacted the original policy called President Trump's decision cruel.
+President Obama, who enacted the original policy, called President Trump's decision cruel.

 President Obama's right.